bitmakerlabs/programming-101-day-1/README.md

-# Programming 101 - Day 1 - Client Side
+# Programming 101 - Day 1 - HTML, CSS & Basic Javascript

 Day one of a weekend workshop at Bitmaker that introduces all of the concepts required to build a simple web application from start to finish.
 We will explore all the aspects involved in front-end web development, namely HTML, Cascading Style Sheets (CSS) and an introduction to some basic JavaScript.